18+ browser-based developer tools

 Formatting, decoding, generating, and converting data happens locally whenever possible, which helps users stay productive and confident.

-Every major tool and article lives on its own indexable page with structured metadata, clear copy, and strong internal linking.
+Every major tool and article lives on its own page with clear metadata, useful copy, and strong internal linking.

 Popular tools